Profiterole

-A profiterole (/fr/), chou à la crème (/fr/), also known alternatively as a cream puff (US), is a filled French choux pastry ball with a typically sweet and moist filling of whipped cream, custard, pastry cream, or ice cream.
-The puffs may be embellished, left plain or garnished with chocolate sauce, caramel, or a dusting of powdered sugar.
+A profiterole (/fr/), or chou à la crème (/fr/), known as a cream puff in the US and Canada, is a filled French choux pastry ball with a typically sweet and moist filling of whipped cream, custard, pastry cream, or ice cream.
+They may be garnished with chocolate sauce, caramel, or a dusting of powdered sugar.

 Savory profiteroles are also made, filled with pureed meats, cheese, and so on.
 These were formerly common garnishes for soups.
 The various names may be associated with particular variants of filling or sauce in different places.

+Alan Davidson draws a distinction between profiteroles and cream puffs, describing profiteroles as smaller.

 Preparation

 Choux pastry dough is piped through a pastry bag or dropped with a pair of spoons into small balls and baked to form largely hollow puffs.
 After cooling, the baked profiteroles are injected with filling using a pastry bag and narrow piping tip, or by slicing off the top, filling them, and reassembling.
 For sweet profiteroles, additional glazes or decorations may then be added.